SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-portugeezers/plan.md

-Users should see a link on the home page saying "Book Consultation", they should not see the phone number anymore.✅ Users should be able to click the link and go to a "Design Booking" page ("/booking")✅ When a user reaches the "Design Booking" page they should see a simple form that matches the designs you've been given.✅ When a user submits the form it should validate that no fields are empty.
-If there is an empty form field show an error.
+Users should see a link on the home page saying "Book Consultation", they should not see the phone number anymore.✅ Users should be able to click the link and go to a "Design Booking" page ("/booking")✅ When a user reaches the "Design Booking" page they should see a simple form that matches the designs you've been given.✅ When a user submits the form it should validate that no fields are empty.✅ If there is an empty form field show an error.✅
-If there is no error then console log the form data 🙂 (don't worry about posting the data anywhere).
+If there is no error then console log the form data 🙂 (don't worry about posting the data anywhere).✅

+### 👷🏾 Reducer Refactor 👷🏻‍♂️

+need to copy contactForm and: - Clear out all the form fields apart from one -removing the state
+-removing the logic in the onChange handler
+-remove the HTML >> check out work - Submitted correctly - Submitted an error

+    - Create an initial state object that mimicks the state we have
+    - Create a reducer function
+    - Connect those 2 things to useReducer
+     >> check out work

+     - Remove fullName state
+     - Removed setfullName state
+     - remove references to fullName state
+     - Add references yo state.data.fullName
+       >> check out work

+    - Dispatch an action to the reducer
+    - Make the reducer able to do that action